Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rich Walking Toward the Tercia ValleyRich Walking Toward the Tercia Valley

 Continue your descending traverse of the Barrancón mountain.
-You can see the dirt road below you, to the right, in the photo, where the walk from the Barranquillo gorge will eventually join up with the high trail, ahead.
+You can see the gravel road below you, up ahead, in the photo below, where the lower route from the Barranquillo gorge will eventually join up with the high route.

 Dropping Lower Into the ValleyDropping Lower Into the Valley

-Here is where the trail meets the road, and takes a left turn, not quite 1/2 kilometer after the final high viewpoint, at about 19.0 kilometers into day two on the Camino de San Salvador.
+The trail meets the gray gravel road, and takes a left turn, not quite 1/2 kilometer after the final high viewpoint, and after about 19.0 kilometers into day two on the Camino de San Salvador.
 Less than four kilometers left in the day!

 This road is also where the winter route alternative joins the main route.

-This final road section is on an open and hot road towards Poladura de la Tercia, but the amazing views of the valley continue.
+After the two routes converge, with just shy of four kilometers remaining, the final section is on an open and hot road towards Poladura de la Tercia, but the amazing views of the valley continue.

 Hot, Open Road to Poladura de la TerciaHot, Open Road to Poladura de la Tercia